Help making a complaint

 We can offer you the support of an Independent Health Complaints Advocate who can help you to make your complaint and support you through the process.

-So you can get the most from accessing this service please read this document carefully, as it explains not only what you can expect from this service but also what we expect from you.
+So you can get the most from accessing this service please read our Equitable Service Use policy and Service Agreement documents carefully, as it explains not only what you can expect from this service but also what we expect from you.

+As advocates we are here to empower you to help yourself with your complaint and as such it is vital that there is a good relationship between you and your advocate.
 We will then need you to sign these agreements as this will confirm to us that you have read and understood both policies.
 If you have any difficulty in reading this we are more than happy to read it to you.

 IHCAS Equitable Service Use Policy